Volumetric Heat Source Condition¶

 Typical use cases¶

-- Joule heating: \(Q = \sigma |E|^2\)
+- Joule heating: \(Q = \sigma_e |E|^2\), where \(\sigma_e\) is the electric conductivity

 - Magnetic/eddy current losses